twanlass/twanlass.github.io/_posts/2016-09-04-maker-manger-days.md

 ---
+title: 'Maker / Manager Days: Or How to Get Sh*t Done When You’re Building a Startup'
+date: '2016-09-04 00:00:00'
 layout: post
-title: "Maker / Manager Days: Or How to Get Sh*t Done When You’re Building a Startup"
 ---
 As a startup grows it’s only natural that some founders and early employees will slowly transition from _making things_ to _managing things_.

 A few years back Paul Graham of Y Combinator [wrote a great piece](http://www.paulgraham.com/makersschedule.html) about the differences between a maker’s schedule and a manager’s schedule.
 Specifically, he highlights how these two can collide as they work and value their time very differently.